soumendrak/openodia/README.md

 # openodia

-`openodia` is a Python package which contains various tools on Odia language.
+- `openodia` is a Python package which contains various tools on Odia language.

 ## Install

-Please install any Python 3 version.
+- Please install any Python 3 version.
+It should work.
+However, the library is tested in python 3.9 version.

 ```bash
 pip install openodia